We track and predict apprenticeship programs so you can pick your favorites, plan your career transition, and put your best foot forward.

 "The program is awesome because we not only got to work together as a group, but then we were paired with a mentor.
 They were very intentional with giving me feedback on how I was doing, and I had a performance review every month.
 Their intention was that we don't want to surprise you at the end and we want to give you consistent feedback."

 "Knowing my creative process from all my years in dance, knowing how not to psych myself out, is huge for me as I'm writing code."

 An apprenticeship is a 6 month (or more!) paid training program aimed at developing specialized, in-demand skills.
-Apprenticeships are guided and supported by an advanced expert in the work.
+Apprenticeships are guided and supported by an advanced expert (or several!) in the work.
 You remember the Medieval blacksmiths?
-That's right, this path has been proven for 500+ years.
+That's right, apprenticeships have been proven for 500+ years.

-Apprenticeships offer a unique opportunity to address many deep, complex, crucial issues head on, such as the student loan crisis, high college dropout rates, plummeting rates of employer sponsored training, and corporate diversity and inclusion - all at once.
+Apprenticeships offer a unique opportunity to address many deep, complex, and crucial issues head on, such as the student loan crisis, high college dropout rates, high workforce dropout rates among moms, transitional opportunities for veterans and formerly incarcerated folks, plummeting rates of employer sponsored training, and corporate diversity and inclusion - all at once.